akaihola/eyam/README.txt

-mock_isolation is a Python module that provides isolation of objects, functions and methods by mocking most of the contents in a module with Mock objects (from Michael Foord's Mock library).
+eyam is a Python module that provides isolation of objects, functions and methods by mocking most of the contents in a module with Mock objects (from Michael Foord's Mock library).
 It removes the need to individually mock all objects which the method under test depends